Room No : 335 McAllister

 numbers, especially by the use of analytic techniques.

-of primes, properties of the Riemann zeta-function and Dirichlet
+properties of the Riemann zeta-function and Dirichlet

 L-functions and diophantine approximation.